 A sense of Belonging Matters, always…at any age

-It struck me that when my Mother died in 2014, that I lost her community which had become my own as well…where I commiserated with staffmembers about her status, socialized with other custodial family members and discussed the challenges we now faced.
-I missed the relationship formed over the years with certain frontline staff and with her private caregivers employed to augment her care and provide quality of life.
+It struck me that when my Mother died in 2014 – not only had I lost her but also her community which had become my own…where I commiserated with staffmembers about her status, socialized with other custodial family members and discussed the challenges we all faced.
+I missed the relationship formed over the years with certain frontline staff and with the private caregivers employed to augment her care and provide quality of life.
 I realized that custodial family caretaking, although stressful, is something I would never regret.

-I miss my Mother to this day and and for sometime I missed the responsibility which introduced me to our community in longterm care.
+I miss my Mother to this day and for some time I missed the responsibility which introduced me to our community in longterm care.